data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 You will be redirected to the metadata form page.
 It contains details overview, instruments to edit form fields and preview tab.

 In the field editor, use the "Edit" button in the upper right corner of the table to update fields.
-When the editor mode is enabled, user can
+When the editor mode is enabled, the user can

 1. add fields using the button '+ Add field' in the left upper corner of the table;
 2. delete fields using 'bin' icon in the end of the table row.
 When the user pushes the button, the row is disabled, which indicates it is marked for deletion, but user can restore the field by clicking the button (now with "refresh") again;